KentonWhite/ProjectTemplate/website/configuring.markdown

 ---
 layout: page
 ---
-There are two types of configuration in:
+There are two types of configuration:

 * `ProjectTemplate configuration` are the settings which alter how `load.project()` behaves when executed.
 For example, whether to have logging enabled.
 * `Project specific configuration` are the settings which make sense only to a particular project, but you would like to change them easily in `src` or `munge` scripts.
 For example, you may define `plot_footnote="My Proj"` to control a consistent look and feel for plots.

 Both types are stored in the `config` object accessible from the global environment.
+The function `project.config()` will display the current configuration, including project specific configuration.

 The current `ProjectTemplate` configuration settings exist in the `config/global.dcf` file: